Robust Trust: Binary State

 Note that while the structure of the trust region characterized by \autoref{prop:binary-trust-region} is simple, the underlying strategy of the misaligned adviser is quite complex in a TRE.
-By Lemma \ref{lem:binary-misaligned-adviser}, the misaligned adviser with belief $\mu\geq \muh(\muu,\muo)$ is indifferent between sending all messages $m\leq \muu$ since they all result in the same Bayes-optimal action $\sigmah_0(\muu)$.
-In a commitment solution, the misaligned adviser can send any of these messages (for example, he can always send $m=\muu$).
-But in a TRE, the strategy $\beta^*$ of the misaligned adviser must be such that \textit{every} message $m\leq \muu$ induces the posterior belief $\muu$ via Bayes' rule.
-Since all messages $m\leq \muu$ are sent on equilibrium path (the aligned adviser simply reports his belief truthfully), $\beta^*$ must carefully break the misaligned adviser's indifference over these messages so that each of them induces the same posterior belief.
+By Lemma \ref{lem:binary-misaligned-adviser}, the misaligned adviser with belief $\mu\geq \muh(\muu,\muo)$ is indifferent between sending all messages $m\leq \muu$ since they all result in the same Bayes-optimal strategy $\sigmah_0(\muu)$.
+In a commitment solution, the misaligned adviser can send any of these messages; for example, he can always send $m=\muu$.
+But in a TRE, the strategy $\beta^*$ of the misaligned adviser must be such that \textit{every} message $m\leq \muu$ induces the interim belief $\muu$ via Bayes' rule.
+Since all messages $m\leq \muu$ are sent on equilibrium path (the aligned adviser simply reports his belief truthfully), $\beta^*$ must rely on the misaligned adviser's indifference to put just enough probability mass on each of these messages to induce $\muu$.

 \autoref{prop:binary-trust-region} fully characterizes the optimal trust region.
 A natural next question is how the trust region depends on the problem's parameters.
 We offer two comparative statics results, one related to the size of the trust region, and one related to its location.